sonill/Nepali-Multi-Date-Picker/README.md

 ```

 ### Additional Options
-In multi date selection mode, selected date is displayed in 3 different ways.
+In multi date selection mode, selected date can be displayed in 3 different ways.
 * If only 1 day is selected, then it will show selected date as value in input field.
 * If more than 1 day is selected, then following message will be shown in input field:
   ````